-The Committee of European Economic Cooperation at its meeting in Paris last summer considered various measures to promote economic recovery by means of (1) increased cooperation among the European nations; and (2) self-help and mutual help in the fields of production and internal financial and monetary reforms.
+The Committee of European Economic Cooperation at its meeting in Paris last summer considered various measures to promote economic recovery my means [p.
+102/103] of (1) increased cooperation among the European nations; and (2) self-help and mutual help in the fields of production and internal financial and monetary reforms.
 The following statements summarize the commitments made, the progress thus far in putting these commitments into effect and further steps which are contemplated or which might be undertaken.